Robustness of Decentralised Learning to Nodes and Data Disruption: Results

-\autoref{fig:c1c2_persistence_largecluster} illustrates the average accuracy attained by nodes within the largest cluster and the percentage difference compared to the baseline.
+\autoref{fig:c1c2_persistence_largecluster} illustrates the average accuracy attained by nodes within the largest connected component and the percentage difference compared to the baseline.
 Intuitively, these nodes are less affected by disruptions, which is supported by the results.
 Specifically, we observe the following main findings.
-Firstly, large clusters demonstrate resilience to disruptions regardless of the accuracy thresholds, as evidenced by the nearly overlapping accuracy curves.
-This indicates that the timing of the disruption minimally impacts the performance of clusters.
-Secondly, there is a slight difference in performance compared to the baseline (approximately 1\%), suggesting that large clusters can effectively mitigate the effects of disruptions quite efficiently.
+Firstly, large connected components demonstrate resilience to disruptions regardless of the accuracy thresholds, as evidenced by the nearly overlapping accuracy curves.
+This indicates that the timing of the disruption minimally impacts the performance of connected components.
+Secondly, there is a slight difference in performance compared to the baseline (approximately 1\%), suggesting that large connected components can effectively mitigate the effects of disruptions quite efficiently.
 One particular aspect to note in this case is that the accuracy in Case 1 is maximised when the disruption occurs at time 0, and this effect is even more evident for earlier communication rounds.
-In other words, in Case 1, nodes of the largest cluster do not benefit at all from the presence of the other nodes in the network, which are actually detrimental to them.
-Albeit counter-intuitive, this behaviour can be explained also based on the analysis we have carried out in~\cite{palmieri2023effect}.
+In other words, in Case 1, nodes of the largest connected component do not benefit at all from the presence of the other nodes in the network, which are actually detrimental to them.
+Albeit counter-intuitive, this behaviour can be explained also based on the analysis we have carried out in~\cite{palmieri2024impact}.
 Remember that in Case 1 the most central nodes (which undergo disruption) do not have data of their own, but they just average and forward models received from neighbours without any local retraining.
 Particularly early on in time, these nodes receive very heterogeneous models (as they are central, they typically have many neighbours, see Section~\ref{sec:settings_disruption_analysis}) and therefore, the average model they compute is not very accurate unless it has a chance of being retrained on local data.
-As a side effect, when disruption occurs after time 0, central nodes inject in the largest (after disruption) cluster ``noisy" models, which do not contribute to, yet work against, the overall accuracy achieved by nodes in this cluster.
+As a side effect, when disruption occurs after time 0, central nodes inject in the largest (after disruption) connected component ``noisy" models, which do not contribute to, yet work against, the overall accuracy achieved by nodes in this connected component.